huggingface/transformers/docs/source/en/chat_templating.md

 single template.

 When a tokenizer has multiple templates, `tokenizer.chat_template` will be a `dict`, where each key is the name of a template.
-Our tools have special handling for certain template names: Specifically, they will look for a template named `default` in most cases, and will raise an error if they can't find one.
-They will also use a template called `tool_use` when the user has passed a `tools` argument, or fall back to `default` if one doesn't exist.
+The `apply_chat_template` method has special handling for certain template names: Specifically, it will look for a template named `default` in most cases, and will raise an error if it can't find one.
+However, if a template named `tool_use` exists when the user has passed a `tools` argument, it will use that instead.
+To access templates with other names, pass the name of the template you want to the `chat_template` argument of `apply_chat_template()`.

 We find that this can be a bit confusing for users, though - so if you're writing a template yourself, we recommend trying to put it all in a single template where possible!